yassa-alqess/img-wrapper/README.md

 # Img-wrapper

-I had an issue with that ton of screenshots that I take everyday, the probelem gets bigger when it comes to looking up..
+I had an issue with that ton of screenshots that I take everyday, the problem gets bigger when it comes to looking up..

-by grouping them based on their capture date and compressing them into daily zip files (despite the fact that they are already png compressed files), that made me releaved.
+by grouping them based on their capture date and compressing them into daily zip files (despite the fact that they are already png compressed files), that made me relieved.

 ## Usage
 Ensure you have Node.js installed on your system.